ifIMust/room_generator/README.md

 The main implementation creates a rectangle of the specified size, with walls surrounding an empty floor.
 If conditions are right, a circular room may be generated.

-room_generator uses Python and Flask, with a venv virtual environment.
+room_generator uses Python, Flask, and numpy with a venv virtual environment.

 ## Example usage
 In the room_generator project directory, activate the venv environment: